-Assistant Professor.
-Mathieu Turgeon is Assistant Professor of Political Science at the University of North Texas.
-Mathieu's research interests center on political behavior, including voting and elections, public opinion, political psychology, political participation, and statistical and survey methodology.
+Associate Professor.
+Mathieu Turgeon is an Associate Professor of Political Science at the Universidade de Brasilia, Brazil.
+Mathieu's research interests center on political behavior, including elections, public opinion, political psychology, political participation, and on statistical, experimental and survey methodology.

 Professor.
 Arthur Lupia is the Hal R. Varian Professor of Political Science at the University of Michigan and Chair of National Research Council's Roundtable on the Application of Behavioral and Social Science.
 He does research on topics relevant to politics and policy including voting, elections, persuasion, opinion change, civic education, coalition governance, legislative-bureaucratic relationships and decision-making under uncertainty.

 Researcher.
 Hanna Wass is an academy research fellow in the project ‘Equality in electoral participation and vote choice’ funded by the Academy of Finland (2013-2018).
 From January to August 2013, she worked as a postdoctoral researcher funded by the University of Helsinki.

 Professor.
 Aina Galego is the Ramon y Cajal Fellow (Assistant Professor) at the Institut de Barcelona d'Estudis Internacionals and a Research Associate at the Institute of Political Economy and Governance.
 Previously, she was a post-doctoral researcher at the Spanish High Research Council and at Stanford University

 Professor.
 James Garand holds the Emogene Pliner Distinguished Professor at Louisiana State University.
 He has has teaching and research interests in the fields of legislative politics, electoral politics, public opinion, public policy, state politics, racial and ethnic politics, domestic political economy, and methodology and statistics.